Often compared to powerhouse vocalists such a Celine Dion, Natalie Grant has been inspiring listeners with her music for over a decade.

 Known for her signature songs like “Held,” “In Better Hands” and “I Will Not Be Moved,” the singer consistently delivers a Christ-centered message, and has always been committed to putting feet to her faith by making a difference in the world around her.

-"Closer To Your Heart," follows "Hurricane," a song that is a great reminder that God is always by our side- no matter how difficult the storm.
+Natalie released her album Hurricane in 2013 featuring "Closer To Your Heart," a song that reminds us - God is always by our side.
+No matter how difficult the storm.
 "Feeling battered by the waves of your circumstances?
-God is reaching for you," she says."God knows exactly where you were an hour ago, where you’ll be tomorrow, and where you are now.
+God is reaching for you," Natalie encourages."God knows exactly where you were an hour ago, where you’ll be tomorrow, and where you are now.
 You are not alone.
-I've journeyed through a lot over the past three years.
-This record is full of my stories and is a reminder that no matter how dark the struggle may seem, I am not alone.
+I've journeyed through a lot ... and this record is full of my stories.
+It's a reminder that no matter how dark the struggle may seem, I am not alone.
 And through writing these songs, I've been reminded that hope always wins.”

-After a life-changing trip to India, Natalie has made it her mission to combat international human trafficking through her work with Abolition International, which she founded in 2005.
+After a life-changing trip to India, Natalie has made it her mission to combat international human trafficking with hope through her work with Abolition International, which she founded in 2005.
 The trip also served as an inspiration for many of the songs on her breakthrough album Awaken (2005).

 “God completely changed my life when I took a trip to India.
 I saw little, tiny children for sale on the street and I began to learn about the modern day horrors of slavery; human trafficking,” Natalie explains.
 “I knew I’d be wrecked for life after that trip, but I also knew that I could not stand by and do nothing, I had to do something.”

-Natalie continued to encourage her fans with her album, Love Revolution (August 24, 2010), featuring "Your Great Name," "Alive" and "Human," among others.
+Natalie continued to encourage her fans with her album, Love Revolution (2010), featuring "Your Great Name," "Alive" and "Human," among others.
 Each song is meant to motivate you to be the change you want to see.
 "When we live the love of the Gospel out loud, a revolution will occur," she reflects.